Weed of the Month: Jimson Weed

 Jimson weed (Datura stramonium) is a beautiful, witchy plant that begins blooming in late summer and continues through the first frost.
 A member of the notorious nightshade family, its more famous cousins include tomato, eggplant, pepper, tobacco, and potato.
 Most members of this plant family are poisonous, and jimson weed is no exception.
 All parts of the plant are toxic, most particularly the seeds.
 Potent amounts of alkaloid compounds are present, which potentially cause convulsions, hallucinations, and even death if ingested.
 And as climate change increases the amount of carbon dioxide in the air, studies have found that the toxicity of plants like jimson weed only increases.

 Having grown up in Virginia, I was intrigued by one of the common names I saw recurring in my plant books—Jamestown weed—and researched the origins.
-One story simply connects the first New World observations of the plant to settlers in this early Virginia colony.
-A more famous tale tells of the plant's accidental ingestion by some British soldiers sent there to suppress Bacon’s Rebellion in 1676.
+One famous tale tells of the plant's accidental ingestion by some British soldiers sent there to suppress Bacon’s Rebellion in 1676.
 After eating some in a stew, the soldiers spent 11 days in a hallucinatory stupor, blowing feathers, kissing and pawing their companions, and making faces and grinning “like monkey[s].”